 “Physical activity is one of the best things a patient can do for their brain health,” Gomes-Osman says.
 This goes for both mid-life and later life.
 Exercising two to three times a week could slow or even lessen the symptoms of mild cognitive impairment.
 In one study, researchers monitored the exercise habits of a large group of older adults and found that those who did the least physical activity were nearly three times more likely to develop Alzheimer's disease than those who exercised more often.

-However, to help patients capitalize on the many benefits of exercise, providers need to recommend an appropriate amount of physical activity for individual patients.
+However, to help patients capitalize on the many benefits of exercise for their brain health and overall health, providers need to recommend an appropriate amount of physical activity for individual patients.
 An exercise plan that’s right for someone in mid-life might not be right for someone in later life, especially if a person already has dementia.
 In those cases, dementia and MCI-inclusive exercises are likely more suitable.

 Keeping mentally and socially active supports cognitive function

 Staying mentally and socially active reduces stress, promotes mental health, and improves mood.
-It also builds up the brain’s defenses against cognitive health issues like mild cognitive impairment, Alzheimer’s disease, and other dementia.
+It also builds up the brain’s defenses against cognitive health issues like mild cognitive impairment, Alzheimer’s disease, and other dementias.

 Sample interventions in this area include: